The #1 most cited and #2 largest open-access journal in physiology

 PMCID: all published articles receive a PMCID

-Craniofacial Biology and Dental Research welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Craniofacial Biology and Dental Research welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Craniofacial Biology and Dental Research, where they are peer-reviewed by the Associate and Review Editors of the specialty section.